Free Case Consultations

 Colorado’s domestic violence assault laws can lead to devastating consequences that leave you with major penalties but can haunt you for years.
 You may struggle to overcome these charges and get your life back on track.
 Fortunately, our team can help you do so.

-If you are facing charges of Colorado domestic violence assault, reach out to the team at Flesch & Beck Law.
+If you are facing charges of Colorado domestic violence assault, reach out to the team at Flesch Law.
 Our team has experience and resources we can use to represent you in the courtroom.
 That representation can Make a big difference when trying to reduce or dismiss your charges.

 When you are ready to speak with an attorney, contact us for a consultation with our team by calling or completing our online contact form.